 Effective communication means translating an idea or message so that the other person can understand it.
 The moment when you start communicating simply with the reader in mind is the moment you start communicating effectively.
-Simple language and syntax is easier to understand, especially if the reader or listener is in a hurry.
+Simple language and syntax are easier to understand, especially if the reader or listener is in a hurry.

 Speak Face to Face or Over the Phone if Possible

 Modern technology makes it easier than ever to communicate exclusively via email or text.
-However, lasting business relationships as well as a positive work culture and feelings of belonging can only be made face to face.
+However, lasting business relationships, as well as positive work culture and feelings of belonging, can only be made face to face.
 Communication should be done in person or over the phone whenever possible.
 This will help you get a better understanding of your client or colleague and help you build a strong, mutually beneficial relationship.
 As well as this, it’s much easier to communicate tone and message by voice, and this will avoid any awkward misunderstandings.
 This is particularly important if it’s a difficult or sensitive topic matter.